warmlyyours/kri/content/post/Is-Laminate-Waterproof?.md

 You can check out a write up of Plastic Laminate Flooring.
 Floor Critics has a review (Marino 2019) that you can read [here](https://floorcritics.com/waterproof-laminate-reviews/).

-## Waterproof and Water Resistance: How to Spot the Difference.
+{{< postH2 "wateproof-and-water-resistance-how-to-spot-the-difference" "Waterproof and Water Resistance: How to Spot the Difference" >}}

 The term water resistance and waterproof are not the same.
 Differentiating for each can help prevent mistakes when selecting the right flooring type.
 Especially if you live in a normal household with kids and pets where dropping a glass of juice happens every so often.